-INDUSTRY OVERVIEW

-The Chemical Industry in Germany

-Germany - Global Chemical Industry Heavyweight

-Germany's chemical industry is number one in Europe.
-The industry employs a highly trained workforce of some 330 thousand people.
+Germany - Global Chemical Industry Heavyweight "The investment in Germany is an integral part of our global strategy for our adhesives and sealants.
+Due to the highly qualified workers and efficient cost structure, on top of Germany's leading position in the field of automotive expertise, Germany was the clear choice for our new production, European headquarter and R&D activities."
+Yoshihiro Nakata Managing Director | Sunstar Engineering Europe GmbH 28% of total chemical industry revenue in Europe generated by German companies 20% reduction in energy between 1990 and 2010 with 60% output increase over the same period EUR 4.2 bn innovation spending by German chemical companies in 2017 Germany's chemical industry is number one in Europe.
+The industry employs a highly trained workforce of some 340 thousand people.
 Businesses and research institutes involved in the sector invest substantially in research and development activities.
 This makes the industry a driving force for innovation.
 By developing new materials and high-performance chemicals and plastics, the chemical industry sets the benchmarks for advancing state-of-the art technologies.
 This creates benefits for a number of different fields such as energy efficiency and storage and mobility.
-Many leading international chemical firms choose to locate in Germany.
+5.4% average chemical revenue growth rate during the 50-year period 1960 to 2010 2/3 of all processed chemicals manufactured in Germany are exported 1/6 of chemical patents registered at the European Patent Office are made by German companies Many leading international chemical firms choose to locate in Germany.
 They are drawn to Germany because of its excellent research landscape, state-of-the-art logistics, and world-class infrastructure.
 Germany's central geographical location at the heart of Europe provides a further decisive advantage, giving access to a market of more than 500 million customers in the European Union.

-Germany's chemical industry - at the market crossroads of Europe

-The Industry in Numbers

-The Global Chemicals Market

-The global chemicals market is in excellent shape.
-This is reflected primarily in the huge increase in global revenue from EUR 1,622 billion to EUR 3,534 billion during the decade 2005 to 2015 (equivalent to an average annual growth rate of more than eight percent).
+Germany's Chemical Industry in Numbers The Global Chemicals Market The global chemicals market is in excellent shape.
+This is reflected primarily in the huge increase in global revenue from EUR 1,909 billion to EUR 3,475 billion during the decade 2007 to 2017 (equivalent to an average annual growth rate of almost 13 percent).
 Seen from this perspective, the global chemical industry appears not to have been adversely affected by the financial crisis of 2008.
 Chemical companies worldwide have in fact been recording growing revenue and profit levels - as well as mostly double-digit operating margins since 2010.
 This development has been reinforced by the low-interest rate policies of the most influential central banks globally.
 Excellent credit ratings have allowed companies to refinance at lower interest rates and take out new loans more easily.
 This strategy has been used by a number of chemical companies to sharpen their portfolios through mergers and acquisitions (M&A) transactions and equity investments.
 Germany: World Number Three